 Available with a choice of ranges, the Model 3 will cover between 250 and 350 miles on a single charge, depending on model.
-All are eligible for the UK Government’s £3,500 Plug-in Car Grant, and buyers are likely to be able to get £500 off a new home EV charge point as part of the EVHS.
+The Model 3 qualifies for OLEV’s Category 1 Plug-in Car Grant, which takes £3,000 off the cost of a new model, but only for those models that cost less than the £50,000 threshold.
+Buyers are likely to be able to get £350 off a new home EV charge point as part of the EVHS.

 Tesla Model 3 Range